phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/strings/zend_strings.rst

     };

 Like you can see, the structure embeds a ``zend_refcounted_h`` header.
-This is done for memory management and reference counting, as you may have learnt by reading the :doc:`./zvals/memory_management` chapter.
-As the string is very likely to be used as the key of a HashTable probe, it embeds its hash in the ``h`` field.
+This is done for memory management and reference As the string is very likely to be used as the key of a HashTable probe, it embeds its hash in the ``h`` field.
 This is an unsigned long ``zend_ulong``.
-This number is only used when the ``zend_string`` needs to be hashed, aka especially when used together with :doc:`./hashtables`; this is very likely though.
+This number is only used when the ``zend_string`` needs to be hashed, aka especially when used together with :doc:`../hashtables`; this is very likely though.

 As you know, the string knows its length as the ``len`` field, to support "binary strings".
 Binary strings are strings that embed one or several ``NUL`` characters (\\0).
 When passed to libc functions, those strings will get